top of page

 From simplistic line extensions or product upgrades to revolutionary never-been-done-before products.

 This product helped catapult Curel into the top 3 brands recommended by dermatologists.
-It is still part of the product portfolio 15 years after launch, and even has line extensions.
+It is still part of the product portfolio almost 20 years after launch, and even has line extensions.

 Research shows that a woman's skin needs change based on her stages of life.
 The brand introduced a line of lotions formulated for pregnant, aging, and menopausal skin.
 While the product line is no longer in existence, it is an example of diving deep into consumer needs.